Caring for yourself and your baby

-The time after having a baby can be special — and sometimes overwhelming -- for you and your newborn.
-At Scripps, we offer support to help you adjust to the changes that will take place over the next few weeks and months.
+The time after having a baby can be special — and sometimes overwhelming — for you and your newborn.
+At Scripps, we offer support to help you adjust to the changes that will take place during pregnancy and after bringing your baby home.
+We offer postpartum recovery, education and services to help you and your baby get off to a good start.
 We offer postpartum recovery, education and services to help you and your baby get off to a good start.

 Bringing your baby home for the first time can be incredibly exciting; however, the first few days together can also feel intimidating.
 Relax — we’re here to help.